mokko/Pipeline/README.md

 parameters, output

-Default behavior is to take output from previous step as input for the next step.
+Default behavior is to take output from previous step as input for the next step, much like in shell scripts.

-You can write your own python plugins
+Write your own python plugins

 The pipeline is described in a pide file (pipeline description) which is equivalent to a shell script.